-Robbie Walker, from Riverton High School, cleared 16 feet 3 inches to break the record, a culmination of hard work and the help from trainers.
+At a recent meet, Riverton’s Robbie Walker cleared 16 feet 3 inches to break a state record that has stood since 1995.
+It’s a culmination of his continued hard work and the help of specific trainers.

 Walker jumped over 15 feet last season as a junior.
-His teammate Trent James went higher than him and offered some good healthy competition and encouragement.
+His teammate Trent James went higher than him and offered some good healthy competition.

 Pole vault has only been a track scoring event for girls and boys in smaller classifications for five years.
 Some schools did not even own the equipment until recently.

-Pole vault technique and training can be very specific.
+Pole vault technique and training can be specific.

-The state track finals are scheduled to be held May 16-18 at BYU (after press deadline).
+The Utah State track meet took place May 16–18 at BYU (after press deadline).

 The Pole Vault Association is open year round and encourages youth to participate.
 Its indoor facility in Riverton even hosted a pole vault event this spring when the weather rained out a weekend track meet.